-As The U.S. Freezes, Australia Records Hottest January On Record, Extreme Weather Across The Globe
+As The US Freezes, Australia Records Hottest January On Record, Extreme Weather Across The Globe

 At the other end of Australia, in the state that is usually considered the coolest, temperature-wise, Tasmania has also been experiencing their own heatwave which has resulted in an outbreak in bushfires.

-Across the country, health earning have been issued as people try to cope with the extreme heat.
+Across the country, health warnings have been issued as people try to cope with the extreme heat.

 And, once again, scientists are warning that these extremes in weather will continue unless something is done to address climate change.